Saint-Malo Cathedral

-Saint-Malo Cathedral (Cathédrale Saint-Vincent-de-Saragosse de Saint-Malo) is a Roman Catholic Cathedral located in Saint-Malo, Brittany, France.
+Saint-Malo Cathedral (Cathédrale Saint-Vincent-de-Saragosse de Saint-Malo) is a Catholic Cathedral located in Saint-Malo, Brittany, France.
 The church was founded in dedication to Saint Vincent of Saragossa and is a national monument of France.
-It was built in a mix of Roman and Gothic styles during the episcopacy of Jean de Châtillon (1146-1163) on the site of an ancient church founded in the 7th century.
+It was built in a mix of Romanesque and Gothic styles during the episcopacy of Jean de Châtillon (1146-1163) on the site of an ancient church founded in the 7th century.
 The cathedral suffered damage during World War II when the steeple toppled onto the Sacred Heart Chapel.
 An organ which had been built in 1893 by Louis Debierre was destroyed.
 On 21 May 1972, after 28 years of work, a ceremony was held to celebrate the completion of the restoration.
 It is a stop on the Tro Breizh, a Catholic pilgrimage that links the towns of the seven founding saints of Brittany.

 History

 Early history

 Historical records of the rocky outcrop on which Saint-Malo stands show that a hermit called Aaron d'Aleth founded a hermitage there towards the middle of the 6th century.
 A Welsh monk called Maclow or Mac Law or Malo arrived to the rock and joined Aaron.
 Malo devoted himself to preaching and in due course became Bishop of Aleth (Saint-Servan).
 He was succeeded by Saint Gurval who had a church built in honour of his predecessor.
 This church, burnt by Charlemagne's lieutenants in 811, was rebuilt in 816 by bishop Hélocar and was given the name of the deacon saint Vincent d'Espagne who had been martyred in 304 by Diocletian.
 In the middle of the 9th century, the Breton king Nominoë nominated Aleth as the location of the episcopacy and called it "Pagus Alethensis".

 The Norman invasions of the 10th century left the church in ruins.
 In 1108, it was gifted to the Benedictine Abbey of Saint-Martin de Marmoutier in Touraine who converted the church into a priory.
 Jean de Châtillon, the Saint-Malo bishop, retook the church after a long struggle and rebuilt it completely around 1152, making it a cathedral and calling it Saint-Malo.
 He also transferred the episcopacy from Aleth to Saint-Malo-de-l'Isle (on the "rocher of Aaron").
 This action created an episcopal area which included the ancient parish of Saint-Servan.
 In this period, the ecclesiastical authority dominated the town but by the beginning of the 13th century, the Dukes of Brittany started to plot to retake Saint-Malo Cathedral.
 In the following centuries, Saint-Malo was to be embroiled in many international and dynastic struggles.